-All students have the opportunity to participate in the Math Olympiads during class, and we also offer a math club that meets weekly after school.
+All students have the opportunity to participate in the Math Olympiads during class.
+We also offer a math club that meets weekly after school and participates in a wider array of competitions and activities.
 In addition, we invite the Girls' Angle math organization to run two Girls' Math Collaboration after-school events every year (typically in between athletic seasons).
 All eighth grade students participate in The Stock Market Game, sponsored by The SIFMA Foundation, as part of a mini-unit on financial literacy.